saad-waseem7/Car-Rental-Management-System-Project/README.md

 # Car Rental Management System

-Welcome to the Car Rental Management System project!
 This system is designed to facilitate the management of car rentals efficiently.
 Developed as part of "Object-Oriented Programming" course, this system incorporates various features to streamline the process of renting cars, managing bookings, and generating invoices.

 ## Features